wds4/tribal-tapestry/essays/bookJustification/hypotheses/schellingPointHypothesis.md

 Mathematics of set theory and graph theory provide the universal starting set of assumptions about how knowledge is represented.
 -----

-Mathematics of set theory and graph theory provide the universal starting set of assumptions about how knowledge is represented.
+Mathematics of set theory and graph theory provide the starting point from which complex languages can be constructed.